seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 a kind of weaving in the sense that it connects up one form of existence with another and the prefix *ni* is said to signify the exit from that weaving.

-But nowhere in the *suttas* do we get this sort of etymology and interpretation.
+But nowhere in the suttas do we get this sort of etymology and interpretation.
-On the other hand it is obvious that the *suttas* use the word Nibbāna in the sense of 'extinguishing' or 'extinction'.
+On the other hand it is obvious that the suttas use the word Nibbāna in the sense of 'extinguishing' or 'extinction'.
 In fact this is the sense that brings out the true essence of the Dhamma.

-For instance the *Ratanasutta*, which is so often chanted as a *paritta*, says that the *Arahants* go out like a lamp: *Nibbanti dhīrā yathāyaṁ padīpo*.[^fn16] "Those wise ones get extinguished even like this lamp."
+For instance the *Ratanasutta*, which is so often chanted as a *paritta*, says that the *arahants* go out like a lamp: *Nibbanti dhīrā yathāyaṁ padīpo*.[^fn16] "Those wise ones get extinguished even like this lamp."

 The simile of a lamp getting extinguished is also found in the